Trusted by 100,000+ Families

 To identify these symptoms in your child, pay attention to patterns and frequency of complaints – do they often mention headaches after school or stomachaches before an event?
 When approaching your child about their discomfort, use empathy and open-ended questions like “How are you feeling?” instead of assuming it’s just temporary discomfort.

-anxiety in kids symptoms.
+anxiety symptoms.
 A young girl is covering her ears and closing her eyes due to anxiety.

 Read more: Anxiety in Children